 In a lot of ways it’s just like the gig posters we made in high school and college: Here’s something that we feel is pretty amazing (in this case, a music event); how do we convey that message via an intriguing image so that we get people to attend?
 Instead of a music event, though, the call to action is to visit an amazing national park.

 You have also taken the series on the road.
-How has the tour been received, and do you have any upcoming events?
+How has the tour been received?

 Our origins for the series come out of The National Poster Retrospecticus (NPR).
 The NPR is a traveling poster show that features screen-printed posters made by artists from all over the world.
 The park series is kind of like our featured collection of work in the show.
 Both the show and the series feature many artists we’ve known or worked with for decades.
 It’s so nice to see them all together in what makes for an eclectic mix of work.
 We’ve found that we’re getting a lot of outdoorsy folks into their first poster show.
 At the same time, we hear about a lot of poster folks getting into the outdoors via the show.
 It’s awesome to see this cross-pollination happen.
 The spirit of the poster show is to bring people together through art, design and, now, the parks.

 We’d love to see the series continue beyond the 61 national parks.
 It will totally depend on what’s sustainable for the series, though.
 We’d love to do a tour of the national parks and do pop-up art shows at each.
 It would be so much fun to do print demos and educate visitors on printmaking, illustration and the parks.
 We also have a book in the works.